prachi-upadhyay-65/month-end-close-variance-report/README.md

 ## About This Project

-This project was built specifically to demonstrate the finance operations skills described in roles requiring month-end close ownership, statutory account consolidation, and financial reporting — including budget vs actuals variance analysis, ERP period management, and CFO-level management reporting.
+This project was built to demonstrate the finance operations skills required in roles involving month-end close ownership, statutory account consolidation, and financial reporting — including budget vs actuals variance analysis, ERP period management, and CFO-level management reporting.
 The scenario, company, and all figures are fictional and created for portfolio purposes.